 Story timeframe

-The timeframe for the story should be short.
+The story’s timeframe should be short.

 For simpler chapter books, it should be limited to one incident.
 For the longer chapter book, the timeframe could be longer.
 But not too long – it shouldn’t span years or even one year.